top of page

 Chinese Silk with Exquisite Embroideries of the Western Han Dynasty (202 BC — 8 AD) — Hunan Museum (Photo by Dongmaiying)

-Invention of Chinese Silk
+Invention of Ancient Chinese Silk and Silk Goddess Leizu

 Leizu, the empress of the Yellow Emperor (about 2717 BC — 2599 BC), is the Silk Goddess recorded by many ancient historians.

-After discovering how silkworm cocoons unwrapped and found the means to weave those threads, she researched and formed the sericulture, including planting mulberry trees, rearing silkworms, drawing threads, and weaving them into soft and fabulous silk fabrics.
+This included planting mulberry trees, rearing silkworms, drawing threads, and weaving them into soft and fabulous silk fabrics.

 Leizu the Silk Goddess

-Empresses and Sericulture Rites
+Empresses and Sericulture Rite

-From the Zhou Dynasty (1046 BC — 256 BC) to the last feudal empire Qing (1636 — 1912), all Chinese Empresses would hold Sericulture Rite, in Chinese "Qin Can Li", in spring to set an example of being diligent, encourage women, the major silk producers in ancient history, to work hard and contribute on weaving industry, and pray for good harvests.
+From the Zhou Dynasty (1046 BC — 256 BC) to the last feudal empire, the Qing Dynasty (1636 — 1912), all Chinese Empresses would hold the Sericulture Rite, known as "Qin Can Li," in spring.

 This had been one of the most important rituals for empresses of China and usually would last for days.